 Members of an SMSF traditionally make contributions in cash.
 However it is possible for Members to make contributions of assets directly into the SMSF instead of cash.
 These types of contributions are called "in specie" contributions.
 Importantly only certain assets listed in the Super Laws can be transferred in specie by a Member.
-If the asset is not specifically listed in the Super Laws, it is illegal to transfer an asset owned by a Member into the SMSF.
+If the asset is not specifically listed in the Super Laws, it may not comply with super regulations to transfer an asset owned by a Member into the SMSF.

 Assets that can be transferred In Specie

 The only assets currently allowed to be transferred to an SMSF from a Member (or an associate of an SMSF Member by blood or marriage or entity controlled by a Member) are as follows

 - Business or Commercial Property